javierjulio/dictionary/README.md

 ruby parse.rb
 ```

 Will generate a JSON file for each GCIDE XML file.
 The format is a JSON object with each key being a unique word and the value being an object containing the definitions (array of objects - definition, part of speech, field, and sequence).
+The JSON files total (excluding anything marked as Obs. - Obsolete) will contain 99030 unique words and 159595 definitions.

 ## Resources